The 5 Excuses You’re Using to Sabotage Your Happiness

 In one study, participants were told their hands would be immersed in painfully cold water three times.
 In one trial, one of their hands was immersed in painfully cold water for 60 seconds.
 For the second trial, their other hand was immersed in painfully cold water for 60 seconds (same as before), and then slightly warmer, but still painful water for 30 more seconds.
 Clearly, the second trial delivers more pain than the first.
 Participants were given the choice of which experience to repeat for their third trial.
 They overwhelmingly chose the longer, more painful trial.
 Sure, it involved more pain as a whole.
 But, because it ended slightly less painful than the other trial, they remembered it as being less painful.

 See Why First Impressions Don’t Matter Much for another great example of us just asking for more pain.

 Wrong.
-The happiness research is clear, parents with kids have less life and marital satisfaction, and less happiness (see a NY Mag feature with some interesting thoughts on the topic here).
-I don’t agree with the philosophical framework of the research, and will post a full analysis on this later, but the data across numerous studies is clear.
-Again, I’m not suggesting we not have kids, but having proper expectations can make a world of difference – it can increase satisfaction, reduce stress levels, reduce the indencence of post-postpartum depression, and more.
+The happiness research is clear.
+Parents with kids have satisfaction in both marriage and life.
+They also have less happiness (see an NY Magazine feature with some interesting thoughts on the topic here).
+I don’t agree with the philosophical framework of the research.
+(I will post a full analysis on this later. ) But the data across numerous studies is clear.
+I’m not suggesting to not have kids, but having proper expectations can make a world of difference.
+It can increase satisfaction, reduce stress levels, reduce the independence of post-postpartum depression, and more.